synolia/SyliusAdminOAuthPlugin/README.md

     OAUTH_MICROSOFT_CLIENT_ID=
     OAUTH_MICROSOFT_CLIENT_SECRET=
     ```
-3. In your security.yaml, add the Oauth authenticator in your admin firewall and put access_control paths you need depending on wich provider you use. **They must be on top of the others** :
+3. In your security.yaml, add the OAuth authenticator in your admin firewall and put access_control paths you need depending on wich provider you use. **They must be on top of the others** :
     ```yaml
     security:
       enable_authenticator_manager: true